 Studies have shown that elite athletes, especially those training in vigorous endurance sports such as swimming, are more likely to have asthma and exercise-induced bronchoconstriction.
 In elite swimmers, the intense training and repeated exposure to chlorine may contribute to the development of asthma.

 If you experience asthma symptoms in the pool, talk to your doctor about prevention and more effective management of your asthma.

-Exercise is a trigger for many people with asthma: at least 50 per cent of people with asthma who use inhaled corticosteroid medicines find that exercise can bring on asthma symptoms.
-However, being fit can reduce the frequency of exercise-induced asthma, and a good warm up can also help to prevent symptoms during exercise.
+Exercise is a trigger for many people with asthma: up to 90 per cent of people with asthma find that exercise can bring on asthma symptoms.

 Always talk to your doctor before undertaking a new exercise programme.
 Your doctor can help you with a written asthma management plan and evaluate your medicines and symptoms in the long-term.

 To help assess your lung function and determine which medicines are best for you, your doctor may suggest you have lung function tests (spirometry).

 Exercise-induced bronchoconstriction in people with asthma can be treated with reliever medicines, preventer medicines, or both.